 When this happens, the child develops a sense of security in their object world, and the caregivers around them, and all being well, goes on to internalise that sense of object constancy.

-This internalised experience becomes the bedrock of emotional stability.
 It is a bit like being inoculated against emotional instability, and if you grew up in such an environment you may find it easier to keep a sense of emotional stability despite the challenges life throws at you.
-You will have acquired emotional stability.
+You will have started to acquire emotional stability.
 You will be able to adapt to things without losing your emotional stability.

 But what if you weren’t so lucky, and didn’t receive good enough care and attention in childhood?

 When we lack the emotional stability that goes with having internalised a sense of object constancy, we may find the inevitable moments of ambiguity that happen in relationships too much to bear.